 Chemicals divisions: "Provide quality that sells and that satisfies customers' demands."

-All major manufacturing bases in Daikin are ISO 9001-compliant and have quality assurance systems conforming to this international standard.
-Company divisions maintain high levels of product quality and ensure proper management of each department, such as development, parts procurement, and production.
+All major manufacturing bases in Daikin have obtained ISO 9001 certification and have quality management systems conforming to this international standard.
+Company divisions maintain high levels of product quality and ensure proper management of each department, such as development, procurement, and production.
 We are also improving quality at our contract manufacturers.

 The air conditioning divisions have reformed their development process with a stricter, more segmented design review* under which the personnel in charge of the development divisions inspect the proposed products for conformity to Daikin standards using the four criteria of an individual design review (DR): product quality, monotsukuri (the art of manufacturing), cost-effectiveness, and compliance.
 The same design review is conducted at Daikin's overseas bases.

-In the Chemicals Division, we have been conducting reviews based on a four-level management system consisting of development theme verification, technology establishment, business-viability establishment, and mass-productivity.
+In the chemicals divisions, we have been conducting reviews based on a four-level management system consisting of development theme verification, technology establishment, business-viability establishment, and mass-productivity.
 As key review standards, in addition to the four criteria of product quality, monotsukuri (the art of manufacturing), cost-effectiveness, and compliance, we focus on safety and environmental consciousness.
-In fiscal 2015, because we cannot get evaluations from customers and the industry with regards to criteria in the stage of business-viability establishment, we increased the number of inspections we do to strengthen design review functionality.
+Because we were not able to get evaluations from customers and the industry with regards to criteria in the stage of business-viability establishment, since fiscal 2015 we have increased the number of inspections we do to strengthen design review functionality.

 During the development stage, actual products are used to ensure that even if an accident occurs due to a faulty product the problem does not spread beyond the product itself.

 Every two years, Daikin holds a meeting of the Global Product Structural Audit.
-With participation by quality control managers from production bases, the goal is to share know-how and bring together those working on the front lines of quality so as to ensure that Daikin's product structural auditing is conducted at the highest possible level worldwide.
-In fiscal 2016, the meeting focused on reviewing the number of defects inherent in products, the use of tools and equipment, and improving auditing of factors such as work safety.
+With participation by quality control managers from production bases, the goal of this meeting is to share know-how and bring together those working on the front lines of quality so as to ensure that Daikin's product structural auditing is conducted at the highest possible level worldwide.

 We have two global systems for gathering information—on customers and products—from markets around the world.
 The information is used to solve problems at each base and thus create better products.

-Daikin products are designed based on quality standards and design standards that ensure that, even if users err in operating the machinery or use it beyond recommended limits, there is no danger for the users; and even if there is a product accident, the danger to the user is minimized.
+Daikin products are designed based on quality standards and design standards that ensure that, even if users misuse machinery or use it beyond recommended limits, there is no danger for the users; and even if there is a product accident, the danger to the user is minimized.